-Lenders may continue to withdraw money from your bank account anyways
+6. Lenders may continue to withdraw money from your bank account anyway

 Payday loans and extra fees are automatically repaid through your checking account.
 If your payday lender is unable to withdraw the full amount you owe, they may try to withdraw smaller amounts.
 With each failed attempt, the borrower will likely have to pay an overdraft fee.
 The lender could also drain your account completely, causing you to default on other automatic transactions you have set up.
 This will lead to more overdraft fees out of your pocket or even a bounced check.
 There are ways to stop the automatic debits from your account, but you may need to completely close the account to stop the problem.

 Here are the steps you need to take to stop an automatic withdrawal from your account:

 Call the company and inform them that you no longer authorize debits to your account.
 Send a revocation of authorization to initiate electronic funds transfers.
 Save this document in a safe place.
 Your bank may want to see this letter if you end up disputing an unauthorized transaction.
 The CFPB has a sample letter that you can use.

 - Call and/or write your bank or credit union.